SomaVue

 Any standard CBC, CMP, lipid, thyroid, hormone, or specialty panel from LabCorp, Quest, Boston Heart, Genova, DUTCH, and most US/UK reference labs.
 Just drop in the patient's PDF — markers are recognized by name, unit, and reference context.

-Open the app — no card required.
+Try it free — no card required.

 Drop in a panel, see the four-axis matrix, decide for yourself.